FeralInteractive/gamemode/README.md

 gamemoderun %command%
 ```

-Note: for older versions of GameMode (1.2) use this string in place of `gamemoderun`:
+Note: for older versions of GameMode (before 1.3) use this string in place of `gamemoderun`:
 ```
 LD_PRELOAD="$LD_PRELOAD:/usr/\$LIB/libgamemodeauto.so.0"
 ```